max1mde/ChatBubbles-API/README.md

     .setBillboard(Display.Billboard.VERTICAL)
     .setMaxLineWidth(500)
     .setSeeThroughBlocks(false);

+// There are also the bubble actions:

+// Spawns the chat bubble entity chatBubble.getActions().spawn();
+// Applies your changed properties of the chatBubble object to the entity chatBubble.getActions().apply();
+// Removes the entity
+chatBubble.getActions().remove();

 // For more properties look into the ChatBubble class or in your IDE's auto completions for that object
 ```